NanoPatternObjectSpaceArchitectureNeighborhoodCityRegionWorld

 Backgrounds 1454337086 earth a2

 Did you know that the earth that you are standing upon is in constant motion?
 Not only does the earth as a planet revolve around the sun, its crust is endlessly moving.
 Under the layers of the earth is intense heat causing the surfaces to pull apart, push together, tumble and split and explode and shoot out lava.
 The huge plates slowly move together and apart in what is known as plate tectonics.
+The land on Earth was once one large land mass called Pangaea.
+Because of continental drift and plate tectonics, we now live on seven continents and travel the five oceans.
 Discovered when mapping the oceans in the 50’s, the plates move apart along underwater oceanic mountain ridges that erupt with molten rock three times more than volcanoes on land.
-Dash the Juan de Fuca Ridge, the Mid-Atlantic Ridge, the Pacific Antartic Ridge, the East Pacific Ridge, South East Indian Ridge, Southwest Indian Ridge, and Central Indian Ridge.
+Check out this Plate Tectonics Pop-Up Book to see how the earth’s surface is constantly in motion or watch this video Plate Tectonics and Large Scale System Interactions and learn about the Tharp-Heezen Map of the ocean floor.
+Dash the Juan de Fuca Ridge, the Mid-Atlantic Ridge, the Pacific Antarctic Ridge, the East Pacific Ridge, South East Indian Ridge, Southwest Indian Ridge, and Central Indian Ridge.
 Draw a picture of the earth when the continents were together in a landmass called Pangea and draw the continents as they exist today.
-Take a look at Plate Boundaries and current volcanic activity.
 Can you see where the continents came from and where they use to fit together?
-Take a look at how scientists are studying the ‘yo-yo like’ movement of the earth’s crust.

 Backgrounds 1423861919 earth activity02